Bitrate vs Bandwidth: Watching and Live Streaming

 When you are streaming live, things work smoothly if your bitrate stays well below your upload speed.
 If it is too close, even a small drop in internet speed can cause stutter, so it is safer to leave extra room.

-Bitrate vs bandwidth made simple
+Bitrate vs bandwidth using analogy

 Bitrate needed for streaming